 One of the best ways to create such partnerships is your local Destination Management Organization (DMO).
 DMOs work to improve tourism in a region so they often develop large networks of local businesses and visitor services.
 This makes them a great partner who can sell your services and introduce you to other local businesses that can cross-promote your offers.

-Influencers, on the other hand, are bloggers, vloggers and people with big social media followings who can review your tour and share it with their audience.
+Influencers, on the other hand, are bloggers, bloggers, and people with big social media followings who can review your tour and share it with their audience.
 Some can prove to be extremely valuable but be careful with people who claim to be famous when they simply want to get a free tour or advertising payment.
-Try to negotiate deals where you only pay per leads or customers from their campaign.
+Try to negotiate deals where you only pay per lead or customer from their campaign.

 There are two broad aspects to a successful tour business – your value proposition and your market.
 Having a great value proposition is wasted unless you combine it with the right promotion channels.

 In this article, we looked at the top 5 channels to promote a tour business online.
-Each channel can be further broken down into individual platforms and website which you can experiment with.
+Each channel can be further broken down into individual platforms and websites which you can experiment with.

 For example, there are many OTA websites you can choose from – the right one will depend on your geography and who your ideal customers are.

-Google is another channel which offers multiple ways to promote your tour – from organic and paid search to Google My Business and, more recently, Reserve with Google.
+Google is another channel that offers multiple ways to promote your tour – from organic and paid search to Google My Business and, more recently, Reserve with Google.

 And that’s in addition to traditional online channels like your website, social media, and TripAdvisor.